The Defection and Subsequent Resurrection of Nikolai Pushkin

 It’s a surreal romp through late-’80s world events and into the present, an exploration of youthful dreams, middle-age ennui, and a future that’s never quite what we’d envisioned.

-It was just ten days earlier that twenty-year-old Nikolai Pushkin had led the Soviet team to the gold medal at the 1989 Ice Hockey World Championship, scoring eight goals with seven assists in the tournament.
-No contest, really, as the Soviets won all ten of their games, leaving the world’s best hockey players skittering like seals under the assault of a polar bear.
-It was the Soviets’ sixth consecutive World Championship and twenty-first overall, just three fewer than America’s New York Yankee baseball club.
+Just ten days earlier, twenty-year-old Nikolai Pushkin had led the Soviet team to the gold medal at the 1989 Ice Hockey World Championship, scoring eight goals with seven assists in the tournament.
+No contest, really, as the Soviets won all ten of their games, leaving their opponents skittering like seals under the assault of a polar bear.
+It was the indomitable Soviets’ sixth consecutive World Championship and twenty-first overall, an enviable hope-destroying streak.
 The team celebrated with a trip to a shopping mall in Stockholm, where a pair of KGB agents trailed Nikolai like a clumsy shadow.

 Nikolai lifted a blazer off the rack without a look, pastel colored and big shouldered and two sizes too small.
 As he headed into the dressing room the two agents pretended to riffle through the shirt rack; quickly entranced by the unfamiliar fashions, they soon stopped pretending.